lxc-xx/cvpr2014/README.md

 > $ make WITH_HDF5=OFF WITH_YAEL=OFF

 ### Windows
-To build a tool you have to define %OPENCV_DIR%, %FFMPEG_DIR% and %HDF5_DIR% environment variables.
+You have to define %OPENCV_DIR%, %FFMPEG_DIR% and %HDF5_DIR% environment variables.
 You can switch off HDF5 in config.h.
 YAEL and computing GMM vocabs is not supported on Windows.
 You can either generate your vocabs on Linux or use some other GMM code to compute them.
 You will also need to have a modern Visual Studio (or Visual C++ Express ).
 Then navigate to the corresponding directory in **src** and open VS.vcxproj.

 The binaries will be placed in the **build** sub-directory.